PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 absent recurrent ops return the borrowed graph for the subsequent owning normalizer copy.

+The same recurrent module owns legacy orphan step-tensor repair.
+It preflights `_h_step_`/`_c_step_` names before allocating graph state, then uses one `ModelIRGraphIndex` to find the corresponding shape-driven Reshape and update all orphan consumers differentially.
+It no longer constructs ad hoc producer and consumer maps or scans every operator once per candidate; graphs without a candidate return without index construction.

 Softmax-specific channel-first validation is isolated in Torch-free `passes/pytorch_layout_validation.py`.
 Attention-like Softmax consumers and Transpose-sandwich producers/consumers are resolved from one shared